 Do you provide British Sign Language interpreters?

 Yes, we do.
 However, please bear in mind that British Sign Language interpreters are in very short supply, so we require a minimum of 2 weeks’ notice to book someone for you.

 How far in advance should I book an interpreting assignment?

 The sooner the better, so we can check the availability of the most suitable interpreters for your assignment.
 As soon as you know you’ll require interpreting we advise you to get in touch.

 Do I need to provide any additional information before the assignment?

-Preparation material for the interpreters is key to a successful event.
-If it’s a conference, then providing the presentations or speaker notes in advance will greatly improve the fluency of interpreting.
+Preparation for the interpreters is key to a successful event.
+If it’s a conference, then providing the presentations of speaker notes in advance will greatly improve the fluency of interpreting.
 Likewise, if it’s a court case or tribunal then case notes are extremely helpful.
 All material is treated confidentially as all our interpreters have signed confidentiality agreements with us.